movementbuff/offthegridgame/README.md

 -
 Try lowering the value of this command in increments of 1024.

-r.Streaming.PoolSize=
+r.Streaming.PoolSize=3072
-It's currently set to 3072.
-For most users this should be fine.
+For most users the current value of 3072 should be fine.
 Do not set it to 0.

 View Distance too low?
 -
 Increase the value of this command.
-Do not set it lower, and do not set it higher than 2.
+Do not set it lower than 0.4, and do not set it higher than 2.

 "r.ViewDistanceScale="

+When changing settings inside the config, be mindful of making changes that result in a broken appearance of the game.
+For example; if you change a setting and suddenly can see through walls, do not use that command.
+Your account will receive a temporary ban, and eventually the Developers will prevent the entire community from being able to utilise custom configs by restricting the ability for the game to read them.
+We all want and deserve to play this game with consistent and high end framerates so ensure you conduct yourself and changes you make responsibly.
+-
 Twitch. https://www.twitch.tv/movementbuff

 YouTube. https://www.youtube.com/@movementbuff